bitstarr/grav-plugin-shortcode-gallery/README.md

 To install the plugin manually, download the zip-version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then rename the folder to `shortcode-gallery`.
 You can find these files on [GitHub](https://github.com/bitstarr/grav-plugin-shortcode-gallery).

-You can integrate this in you automated installation/deployments via the `user/.dependencies` file in your grav skeleton.
+You can integrate this in your automated installation/deployments via the `user/.dependencies` file in your grav skeleton.

 ## Configuration